mwmlln/ms2_learn_music_notation/README.md

 #### Features Left to Implement

-Initial intention for the game was to have corresponding sound when the randomly selected image was displayed and also when a user pressed the alphabet button.
-However nature of the game being speedy, the solution to play audio consistently could not be implemented at this time.
+Initial intention for the game was to have corresponding sound when the randomly selected notation image was displayed and also when a user pressed the alphabet buttons.
+However the nature of the game being fast pace, playing audio consistently and each sound to be clearly identifiable turned out to be too difficult to inplemet at this stage.

 ## Testing

 This site was tested with number of ways to ensure the game function works and has clear procedure that is easy to understand for every user.

-Initial design on wireframe was to have all the components displayed at all the time.
+* Initial design on wireframe was to have all the components displayed at all the time.
 This layout presented two major issues preventing game functions to work properly
   1. Pressing start buttons number of times triggered countdown timer to diplay multipule count down processes causing number displayed in the timer inconsistent.

   2. Pressing alphabet key button before starting a gamecan gain points losing a point of having timer.

-These errors were rectified by hiding game panel until the game is started and hide the start button and replaced by small reset button once the game is started.
+  These errors were rectified by hiding game panel until the game is started and the start button replaced by small reset button once the game is started.
+This approach was suggested by my mentor and it solved all the issues and improved the appearance and clearlity.

-When the reset button was implemented to give user an optoin to exit the game, the timer error ocurred same way start button was pressed more than once.
-This error was fixed by giving a timer status that was set on and off at appropriate stage in the process.
+* When the reset button was implemented to give user an optoin to exit the game early, the timer error ocurred same way the start button was pressed more than once. (i.e. user start a game then exit early by pressing button.
+Restarting game within 60 seconds, timer displayed two countdown process resolting the numbers displayed going up and down.)
+This error was fixed by giving a timer status of true of false which can controled in function at appropriate stage in the process and made timer to refer this status to allow continuation.

+* Each pages has been tested for responsiveness, making sure that the layout structure is kept intact on all devce sizes.
+CSS min-height and min-width was used for layout where view height and view width was used to ensure that the image or layout doesn't overflow.

 ### Validating code